Ron Latz: Early life and education

 Latz attended Golden Valley High School in Golden Valley and Lindberg High School in Hopkins, graduating in 1981.
-He earned a Bachelor of Arts degree in political science from the University of Wisconsin–Madison and a Juris Doctor from Harvard Law School.
+He earned a Bachelor of Arts degree in political science from the University of Wisconsin–Madison in 1985 and a Juris Doctor from Harvard Law School in 1988.

-Career
+Political career

 Latz was a Minnesota assistant attorney general for the Public Safety and Human Services Division under Attorney General Hubert Humphrey III from 1989 to 1995, then became a partner in the St. Louis Park law firm of Latz and Latz.

 Latz has been active on various government and community councils and boards.
 He was a member of the St. Louis Park City Council from 1994 to 2003, also serving as mayor pro tem from 1999 to 2003.
 He is a former member of the Minnesota Attorney General's task forces on Health Care and Privacy.
 He is also a former state advocacy chair of the American Cancer Society, a former member of the Anti-Defamation League's Civil Rights and Education committees, and a former member of the Metropolitan Interfaith Council on Affordable Housing.

 Minnesota legislature

-Latz was first elected to the Senate in 2006, and reelected in 2010, 2012, 2016, and 2020.
+Latz was first elected to the Senate in 2006, and reelected in 2010, 2012, 2016, 2020, and 2022.

 Before being elected to the Senate, Latz was a member of the Minnesota House of Representatives, representing District 44B (before the 2002 legislative redistricting, the area was District 44A).
 He was first elected to the House in 2002, and reelected in 2004.
 In the House, he served on the Capital Investment, Civil Law, Education Policy and Reform, and Higher Education Finance committees.
 His father, Robert Latz, also served in the House, representing the old districts 35 and 39 from 1959 to 1967.

 He served as a majority whip from 2007 to 2011.

-Latz is serving on the following committees for the 2021–22 legislative biennium:
+Latz served on the following committees for the 2021–22 legislative biennium: